firebuild/firebuild/README.md

 ## Installation

-For Ubuntu earlier than 19.10:
+For Ubuntu earlier than 21.04 (xxhash earlier than 0.8.0):

     sudo apt-add-repository ppa:rbalint/xxhash